thephpleague/url/4.0/components/query.md

 ### Array representation

 A query can be represented as an array of its internal parameters.
 Through the use of the `Query::toArray` method the class returns the object array representation.
-This method uses `Query::parse` to create the array.
+This method uses `Parser::parseQuery` to create the array.

 ~~~php
 use League\Uri\Components\Query;